poojapatel26/Arvato-Bertelsmann-Customer-Segmentation-Project/README.md

 * `mailout_test`: Demographics data for individuals who were targets of a marketing campaign; 42833 persons and 366 features.

+There are two more files which describes the attributes and its values.
+But the main datasets files are not available because of privacy of Arvato comapny's data.

 ## Project Motivation